 Best: when you and your team helped out a whole bunch of people that day with urgent and meaningful things like getting emergency travel documents or solving complicated issues around obtaining U.S. citizenship.

 Worst: when you interview a hundred people a day and have to tell half of them they don’t qualify for a visa and aren't going to the United States any time soon.

 Best: when you coordinated another embassy event that went off without a hitch and everyone praises you because without you, and the two hundred people you manage, nothing gets done around the embassy

-Worst: on any given day someone complains about something and you have to fix it: diplomats who don’t like their assigned housing, employees who are squabbling and need HR to step in, some pipe that broke in the ambassador’s residence, one of the armored cars that won’t start and can’t be serviced locally, the cafeteria that needs a new vendor, and so on.
+Worst: someone complains about something annoying you have to fix: diplomats who don’t like their assigned housing, employees who are squabbling and need HR to step in, some pipe that broke in the ambassador’s residence, one of the armored cars that won’t start and can’t be serviced locally, the cafeteria that needs a new vendor, and so on.

 Best: like, you just facilitated a 200 million dollar trade deal, with Coca Cola, or Google, or some unknown but massive mining company that will have a big positive impact on the U.S. economy and an ever bigger one on the bilateral relationship.

 Worst: you work in a country with so little economic development and so much corruption that no American companies are interested in investing.
-Your manager asks you to make a list of companies that work in a certain sector from what looks like a phonebook to present it to any American company who is asking for information, even though nobody is asking... yet.
+Your manager asks you to make a list of companies working in a certain sector from what looks like a phonebook to present it to any American company asking for information, even though nobody is asking... yet.

 Best: when you write a cable to Washington about an important issue, like the human rights situation in Burma or a regime change in Egypt, that your boss’s boss’s boss’s boss (aka the Secretary of State) finds interesting and uses to inform U.S. posture or policy.